 What is a Distribution in Specie?

-In this blog post, we’ll explore the ins and outs of what is a distribution in specie, its role in Members’ Voluntary Liquidation, tax implications, and the relationship with overdrawn director’s loan accounts.
+We’ll explore the ins and outs of what is a distribution in specie, its role in Members’ Voluntary Liquidation, tax implications, and the relationship with overdrawn director’s loan accounts.

 Understanding Distribution in Specie